AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 implementations are more concerned with the details of retriving or persisting to a specific persistance technology like MSSQL.
-The implementations of repositories are placed within a Infrastructure layer or similar and injected in at runtime.
+The implementations of repositories are placed in a separate layer, such as the Infrastructure layer and injected in at runtime.

 For example: